Phi Gamma Delta: Hazing

-On April 4, 2014, Michael Evan Anderson, member of the Upsilon Alpha chapter at the University of Arizona, died after an unsanctioned Phi Gamma Delta event when he fell 20 ft from the top of an air conditioning unit onto the roof of his dormitory.
+On April 4, 2014, Michael Evan Anderson, a member of the Upsilon Alpha chapter at the University of Arizona, died after an unsanctioned Phi Gamma Delta event when he fell 20 ft from the top of an air conditioning unit onto the roof of his dormitory.
 The investigation of his death by the university police led to an investigation from the Dean of Students Office, which included several counts of hazing, including kicking new members in the stomach, new members cleaning the house before and after parties, and performing personal acts of servitude to members.
 The chapter was suspended for four years before being reestablished in 2018.

-In 2015, five members of the Theta chapter at the University of Alabama were arrested after an investigation into hazing of their pledges.
-Per a legitimate anonymous source, fraternity members required pledges to stand in buckets of ice and salt, resulting in severe injuries.
+In 2015, five members of the Theta chapter at the University of Alabama were arrested after an investigation into hazing, where fraternity members required pledges to stand in buckets of ice and salt, resulting in severe injuries.

 In 2017, the fraternity at the University of Nebraska–Lincoln was suspended by the university until 2020 for reckless alcohol use, hazing pledges, and inappropriate sexually based behavior, including a pattern of sexually harassing conduct.

-In 2021, the Chi Mu chapter at the University of Missouri was suspended and later lost university recognition due to an alcohol poisoning incident.
-Campus authorities were alerted to an unresponsive freshman, Daniel Santulli, brought to a local hospital by members after a fraternity party.
-Lawsuits are in process, and two of the members have been charged with felonies.
-One lawsuit states Santulli's "skin was pale and his lips were blue, yet no one called 911."
-Instead, "the decision was made to drive Santulli to University Hospital in Columbia in one of the brother’s cars."
-It was also alleged that "this was not just an alcohol overdose, but was hazing on a pledge during their 'dad reveal'."
-The university announced it would no longer recognize the chapter as a student organization because of multiple violations of its standard of conduct.
+In 2021, freshman pledge Daniel Santulli became unresponsive after being was forced to drink excessive amounts of alcohol at an event at the Chi Mu chapter at the University of Missouri,.
+Fraternity brothers delayed getting medical treatment for Santulli for fear of legal repercussions.
+As a result, Santulli is not able to speak, see, or walk.
+The university suspended the fraternity, followed by the fraternity's board closing the chapter.
+Two FIJI members were charged with felony hazing.
+In 2025, "Danny’s Law" went into effect in Missouri, guaranteeing immunity for 911 callers in the event of a hazing injury.

 In 2022, the Beta Gamma chapter at Bowling Green State University was suspended by the university after an investigation revealed hazing and underage drinking by the group.

 In 2022, the Pi Deuteron chapter at the University of Kansas was suspended for several years due to extreme verbal, emotional, and physical abuse of pledges.
-One pledge reported to authorities his entire pledge class was "under the control and authority of members every waking minute each day" during the fall 2021 semester.
+One pledge reported to authorities that his entire pledge class was "under the control and authority of members every waking minute each day" during the fall 2021 semester.

-In 2025, the Omega Phi chapter at the University of Central Florida was placed on interim suspension and prohibited from spring 2025 rushing activities due to allegations of hazing and antisemitism.
-In spring 2023, two pledges were photographed blindfolded with Nazi symbolism placed on them.
-The photograph was anonymously reported to the university, and the chapter was suspended pending an investigation.
+In 2025, the Nu Omega chapter at Oklahoma University was suspended for several months and required to attend anti-hazing and alcohol safety workshops at the university.
+According to official investigation reports, the chapter was found guilty of multiple university policy violations, including alcohol violations, disorderly conduct, drug possession, hazing and physical harm to pledges.
+Some of the hazing included making pledges eat whole raw onions and eat sandwiches covered in tobacco dip spit and filled with tobacco dip.